Fact Check: Trump Has a Long List of Major Bipartisan Laws; Obama Had Few

 Trump has also spoken for four years about reaching a major deal with Democrats on infrastructure investment.

 In contrast, Obama had few major bipartisan legislative achievements.
 Even a list of Obama’s minor bipartisan gestures is woefully small.

 He signed the Stop Trading on Congressional Knowledge (STOCK) Act, which bans congressional insider trading — an idea that came from Breitbart News senior contributor Peter Schweizter.
 Other than that, Obama rarely reached across the aisle.

 Obama was known for blowing up bipartisan negotiations, not for finding “common ground.”
+The Budget Control Act of 2011 was a bipartisan compromise on spending — which Obama spent the next several years trying to undo.

 Crucially, Obama also supported the Occupy Wall Street riots, and borrowed that movement’s “99 percent versus one percent” rhetoric in his 2012 re-election campaign.
 He also backed the violent Black Lives Matter movement.

-Note: This article has been updated to include the STOCK Act and the Budget Control Act of 2011.